cameronabrams/psfgen/README.md

 an option to make a mixture of any molarity of GXG with an ethanol/water cosolvent

-30. 6VSB -- Soluble, stabilized trimeric SARS-CoV-2 S envelope protein complex, asymmetric
+30. 6VSB -- Soluble, stabilized trimeric SARS-CoV-2 S spike protein complex, asymmetric

-31. 6VXX -- Soluble, stabilized trimeric SARS-CoV-2 S envelope protein complex, closed
+31. 6VXX -- Soluble, stabilized trimeric SARS-CoV-2 S spike protein complex, closed

-32. 6VYB -- Soluble, stabilized trimeric SARS-CoV-2 S envelope protein complex, open
+32. 6VYB -- Soluble, stabilized trimeric SARS-CoV-2 S spike protein complex, open

 More to come...